jbfolkerts/tablestakes/README.md

 Philosophy and Conventions
 --------------------------

 Tablestakes is meant to be fast and easy for manipulating your data.
-It maintains ruby conventions, like use of Enumerators, method chaining, and mostly non-destructive methods.
+It maintains Ruby conventions, like method chaining and mostly non-destructive methods.

 Tablestakes tables also maintain some conventions for simplicity:

 * Table column names are always the values in the first row of your data file.
-* Fields in the table are always strings (although you can treat them as numbers or dates when needed).
+* Fields in the table are always strings (conversion to numbers or dates is a potential enhancement).
 * Methods only modify one dimension at a time.
 So, for instance, `Table#select` only selects columns and `Table#where` only selects rows.
 Chain them together for the desired effect.
 * Tables are ordered, both columns and rows, until modified.